 Scans refer to the analysis of an application at a certain point in time.
 Most often, each scan will represent a new version of the application being scanned.

 Once you have added your first application you will be able to start scanning for security issues.
 For more information on starting a scan see the Starting a Scan page.

 After the scan has completed you will be able to navigate to, and review any issues found.

-Issues will display info on the insecure code including a summary, codeviewer highlighting issues, and a description of the issue type.
+Issues will display info on the insecure code including a vulnerability summary, affected code lines, and a description of the issue type.

 You can filter detected security issues by issue type, severity, file, review type and more.